Finding Your Own Work-Life Fit

-What does the data show about work/life balance for women and men?
-Much of the data focuses on traditional married couples and does not examine other family arrangements.
-Here is what that data shows:
+What do the data show about work/life fit for women and men?
+Much of the data focus on traditional married couples and do not examine other family arrangements.
+Here is what those data show:

-What works for women and men in balancing career and family issues?
+What works for women and men in finding the right fit for career and family issues?
 A good resource and the source of some of these recommendations is Mothers on the Fast Track: How A New Generation Can Balance Family and Careers (Mason).

 Keep in mind that many books and articles presuppose a very narrow version of “success” – equating life success with moving up the career ladder – and that your idea of success may differ.
 If you believe your goal is to stay on the career fast track, and you have or are planning to have children, here are some suggestions, several of which are based on data from Mason’s research and described in her book.

 - Stay in the game.
 The most successful mothers take parental leave following childbirth for a few weeks or a few months and then return full-time.
 Professional advancement is dramatically affected by time outside the workforce.
 For many people, dropping out or dropping down to part-time can mean permanent relegation to second-tier jobs.
 Think carefully before going part-time and, if you choose to go part-time, negotiate a way to remain visible and productive despite part-time status.
 There is definitely a long-term career cost to cutting back, even if the financial cost is bearable.
 Recognize that leaving the workforce may be a long-term solution to a short-term problem (childcare) with heavy career costs in the future.